Jubair-nsu1/Virtual-Classroom/README.md

 ## Features

-A. Teachers can create multiple classes and each class contains a unique class code. </br>
+- Teachers can create multiple classes and each class contains a unique class code. </br>
-B. Students can join to a class using the class code. </br>
+- Students can join to a class using the class code. </br>
-C. Teachers can take MCQ based exam. </br>
+- Teachers can take MCQ based exam. </br>
-D. Teachers can give Assignments to students. </br>
+- Teachers can give Assignments to students. </br>
-E. Auto-Assessment of students' performace. </br>
+- Auto-Assessment of students' performace. </br>
-F. Teachers can see the results of a particular class or a specific course. </br>
+- Teachers can see the results of a particular class or a specific course. </br>
-G. Data Analytics of students' performance. </br>
+- Data Analytics of students' performance. </br>

 -------------------------